| Hands-On workshops: IPv6 & Multicast

 known practices for distributing IPv6 throughout a campus or state

+network?
 WHEN: Approximate time

 for workshop 9:00AM - 6:00PM on all days (note: Detailed workshop